PaddlePaddle/docs/docs/guides/01_paddle2.0_introduction/basic_concept/layer_and_model_en.md

 # Introduction to models and layers

 Model is one of the key concepts in the field of deep learning.
-Roughly speaking, a model represents a specific deep learning algorithm, which maps a group of input variables to their corresponding outputs.
+Roughly speaking, a model represents a specific deep learning algorithm, which maps a group of input variables to another group of outputs.
 In Paddle, a model holds the following two contents:

 1. A series of layers to perform the variable mapping (forward pass).
-2. A group of parameters which will update repeatedly along the training process.
+2. A group of parameters updateid repeatedly along with the training process.

-In this guide, you will learn how to define and make use of models in Paddle.
-You will also learn the relationship between models and layers.
+In this guide, you will learn how to define and make use of models in Paddle, and further understand the relationship between models and layers.

 ## Defining models and layers in Paddle

 In Paddle, most models consist of a series of layers.
-Layer serves as the foundamental logical unit of a model, which holds two different contents: the variable that participates in the computation and the operator(s) that actually perform the execution.
+Layer serves as the foundamental logical unit of a model, composed of two parts: the variable that participates in the computation and the operator(s) that actually perform the execution.

-Contructing a model from scratch could be a painful process with tons of nested codes to write and maintain.
-To make our life easier, Paddle provides a foundamental data structure ``paddle.nn.Layer`` to simplify the contruction of layer and model.
-Through inheriting from ``paddle.nn.Layer``, one may easily define a customized layer or model.
-Furthermore, since both model and layer are essentially inherited from ``paddle.nn.Layer``, model is nothing but a special layer in Paddle.
+Contructing a model from scratch could be painful, with tons of nested codes to write and maintain.
+To make life easier, Paddle provides foundamental data structure ``paddle.nn.Layer`` to simplify the contruction of layer or model.
+One may easily inherit from ``paddle.nn.Layer`` to define thier custom layers or models.
+In addition, since both model and layer are essentially inherited from ``paddle.nn.Layer``, model is nothing but a special layer in Paddle.

-Now let's construct a model making use of ``paddle.nn.Layer``:
+Now let us construct a model using ``paddle.nn.Layer``:

 ```python
 class Model(paddle.nn.Layer):

     def __init__(self):
         super(Model, self).__init__()
         self.flatten = paddle.nn.Flatten()

     def forward(self, inputs):
         y = self.flatten(inputs)
         return y
 ```

-Here we contructed a ``Model`` which inherites from ``paddle.nn.Layer``.
+Here we contructed a ``Model`` which inherited from ``paddle.nn.Layer``.
 This model only holds a single layer of ``paddle.nn.Flatten``, which flattens the input variables **inputs** upon execution.

 ## Sublayers